BioCIDER/biojs-vis-context-data-unique-list/README.md

 ### Component parameters

-BioCider supports many different initialization options.
-Some of them have default values, but others are mandatory.
+BioCider supports many different initialization options, many of them are containe into single objects oriented to contain information to specific BioCider subcomponents.

 There are 4 different main parameters:

-1. BioCider container id (mandatory).
+1. **BioCider main container id** (mandatory).
-2. ContextDataList parameters object.
+2. **ContextDataList parameters object**.
 You should provide a valid reference to the user's text container, providing *userTextIdContainer*, *userTextClassContainer* or *userTextTagContainer* values.
-3. ButtonsManager parameters object.
+3. **ButtonsManager parameters object**.
-4. PageManager parameters object.
+4. **PageManager parameters object**.

+In a schematic way:

 ```
 new BioCider(id_biocider_container,{ContextDataList parameters},{ButtonsManager parameters},{PageManager parameters});